-In this article, we outline all the available HDB grants for singles.
-No more renting or living with your parents when you can soon look forward to your very own — and highly affordable — bachelor or bachelorette pad!
+In this article, we outline all the available HDB grants for singles (with an infographic too!).
+No more renting or living with your parents when you can soon look forward to your very own — and relatively affordable — bachelor or bachelorette pad!

-HDB grants for singles applying for BTO/SBF flats
+HDB grants for singles applying for BTO, SBF and open booking of flats

-Flats under the BTO and SBF schemes are sold at a subsidised price by HDB, so they may be the most cost-effective option for singles.
+Flats under the BTO, SBF and open booking schemes are sold at a subsidised price by HDB, so they may be the most cost-effective option for singles.
 On the other hand, singles can only apply for 2-room Flexi units in non-mature estates under current HDB schemes, with the exception of the Orphans Scheme.

-Another thing to note is that the grants for singles are only eligible for first-timer applicants.
+Another thing to note is that the HDB housing grants for singles are only eligible for first-timer applicants.

 If you’re applying under the Single Singapore Citizen Scheme